telerik/blazor-docs/components/stepper/display-modes.md

 This article explains the Display modes that the Stepper for Blazor provides.

-By default, the Stepper shows step indicator and labels (if there are labels defined).
+By default, the Stepper shows step indicators and labels (if there are labels defined).
 You can configure the desired display mode through the `StepType` parameter of the Stepper.
-It takes a member of the `StepperStepType`:
+It takes a member of the `StepperStepType` enum:

 * [Steps](#steps) - the Stepper will render both indicators and labels
 * [Labels](#labels) - the Stepper will render only labels